tyborgg/CS100-Labs-Final-Project/README.md

 >     and which image the user decides to move to.
 >   * The other functions do not have a return value, so they are tested on whether they save the correct information to a file, exit the menu and load it up at a later time,
 >     and return the right count value for the userControl function.

+> Tyler Pastor Testing:

+> * Start Menu and Character Movement Testing(Based on user i/o)
+>   * I have included some test.cpp's which have modified some of the functions to show testing without GUI
+>   * These cpp files have return values with many scenarios of user input, respective return values, and interaction between a first time user
+>   * The GUI testing invovles valid and invalid input from user regarding user controls and character movement throughout the maze
+>   * Displayed in the images above show how the system interacts with the invalid user input
+>   * The use of cout statements help show that the correct images and videos are being displayed at each location and to help determine if the user trys to make a movement that is > >    out of the bounds of the maze